 What is Human Trafficking?

-Human trafficking is a form of modern-day slavery in which traffickers use force, fraud, or coercion to entrap victims in commercial sex, domestic servitude, and forced labor.
-It is an international, multi-billion dollar criminal industry.
+Human trafficking is the criminal exploitation for profit of women and girls, and men and boys for commercial sex and forced labor.
+Traffickers use force, fraud, and coercion to entrap their victims and compel them to work in exploitative conditions for the traffickers’ enrichment.
 Human trafficking occurs all around the world, including in the United States.
 Victims can be women, men, and transgender individuals; adults and youth; Americans and foreign nationals.

 Force, Fraud, and Coercion

 Force includes physical abuse, sexual violence, kidnapping, and physical confinement.
 Fraud involves deception and false promises; for example, convincing someone that they’re bound by a phony contract or that they need to work to pay off a false debt.
 Coercion includes threats and psychological manipulation.
 Often traffickers will threaten violence and other types of harm against the victim or the victim’s children and family should the victim try to escape the trafficker’s control.

 Under United States’ Trafficking Victims Protection Act of 200, sex trafficking of a person aged 18 or older involves the use of force, fraud, or coercion to entrap that person in commercial sex.
 If the person is under the age of 18, causing that person to engage in commercial sex constitutes human trafficking, regardless of how or why they became involved.
 Although the majority of sex trafficking victims are women and girls, men and boys also experience sex trafficking.

 Labor trafficking is also defined under United States’ Trafficking Victims Protection Act of 2000..
 Labor trafficking, or “forced labor,” involves using force, fraud, or coercion to cause someone to work in exploitative conditions in industries such as construction, agriculture, hospitality, salons, restaurants, and as domestic servants in people’s homes.

 Trafficking in the United States